AyeCode/geodirectory/readme.txt

 == Changelog ==

 = 2.0.0.0-rc =
+* Added add new listing link when search has no listings. - ADDED
 * Added Posttype option and store ids by posttype on Recently Reviewed Widget. - CHANGED
 * Added Recently Reviewed Widget. - ADDED
 * Updated from font-awesome v4 to v5 - CHANGED